sigasi/sigasi_insights/content/tech/preview.md

 * Fixed broken editor when file for the editor was removed while Sigasi Studio was not running
 * Renaming a graphics configuration file while it's open in an editor now works as intended
 * Fixed an error when quickly pressing the buttons in Block Diagram view toolbar
+* Fixed graphics not using all available space when scaling is enabled in the OS
 * **[VHDL]** Fixed structured selection no longer selecting single words
 * **[VHDL]** Fixed corruption of VHDL outline, blockdiagram and hovers in unmapped files
 * **[VHDL]** Fixed a rare issue when formatting aggregates with named associations